skip to main content

 • Practical Application of the Helping Relationship

-Teaching and learning is achieved by a blend of face to face lectures and seminars, group and individual activities as well as digital and online technology.
-Students will learn basic psychological and communication theory and develop a range of reflective, interpersonal, communication and counselling skills, to support them in a helping role across settings.
-Activities to promote self-awareness and impact on others are central and personal development is a key aspect of all three modules of the course.
-Successful completion of this course does not confer fitness to practice counselling, but graduates who meet the entrance requirements may progress to the Ulster University Foundation Degree in Integrative Counselling Practice which does.
+Teaching and learning are achieved by a blend of face-to-face lectures and seminars, group and individual activities as well as digital and online technology.
+You will learn basic psychological and communication theory and develop a range of reflective, interpersonal, communication and counselling skills, to support you in a helping role across settings.
+Activities to promote self-awareness and impact on others are central and personal development is a key aspect of all three modules of the programme.

 Interviews for the Certificate in Omagh: TBC